Paramilitaries at Your Protest

 Why this Guide

-Since the murder of George Floyd by Minneapolis police, PRA has documented nearly 150 incidents of armed far-right actors showing up at racial justice protests.
+Since the murder of George Floyd by Minneapolis police, PRA has documented more than 150 incidents of armed far-right actors showing up at racial justice protests.

 They have threatened and harassed racial justice protestors, collaborated with the police, claimed to support police accountability, and shot and killed law enforcement personnel.

 The presence of armed paramilitaries militarizes protest space, normalizes open carry of assault weapons in our communities, and offers an additional excuse for police to deploy military weapons and tactics against our communities.
 There have also been credible reports of young white men, possibly unaffiliated with organized far right groups, circulating in and around protests committing acts of vandalism, arson, and provocation without regard for and in contradiction of movement tactics established by Black-led organizations.